 INTRODUCTION (400 words)

-Since the early stages of the COVID-19 pandemic, outbreaks in congregate settings such as skilled nursing facilities (1), homeless shelters (2–5), and carceral (e.g., prisons and jails) facilities (6) have been devastating.
-Staff have been known to serve as a conduit for introducing SARS-CoV-2, the virus that causes COVID-19 virus from the community to congregate-settings (6–8).
-As such, routine testing of staff is essential to identify new cases and prevent case importations into resident populations, as well as transmission between staff.
+During peaks of the COVID-19 pandemic, outbreaks in congregate settings such as skilled nursing facilities (1), homeless shelters (2–5), and carceral (e.g., prisons and jails) facilities (6) have been devastating.
+Staff have inadvertently served as a conduit for introducing SARS-CoV-2, the virus that causes COVID-19, from the community to people in congregate-settings (6–8).
+As such, routine testing of staff and subsequent isolation of infectious staff is essential to mitigate case importation among resident populations and staff-to-staff transmission.
 Prior analyses suggest that routine SARS-CoV-2 screening testing is one approach to reduce transmission in homeless shelters (9), in healthcare settings (10), and during airline travel (11).

-In correctional and detention facilities, preventing spillover from the community to facility staff and subsequently into resident populations remains one of the many challenges to stop the spread of transmission (12).
-Having a robust and responsive testing strategy remains essential to a facility’s success in preventing the spread of SARS-CoV-2, the virus that causes COVID-19.
-As of August 19, 2021 the Centers for Disease Control and Prevention’s (CDC) Interim Public Health Recommendations for Fully Vaccinated People recommends that, for fully vaccinated people who have come into close contact with someone with suspected or confirmed COVID-19 to be tested 3-5 days after exposure, and to wear a mask in public indoor settings for 14 days or until they receive a negative test result(13).
-Questions remain as to whether staff should continue to be tested routinely due to the high risk of asymptomatic SARS-CoV-2 transmission in congregate settings.
-This holds for vaccinated and unvaccinated staff with reports of vaccine breakthrough cases in large public gatherings (14), as well as in congregate settings such as health care (15), and correctional (16) facilities.
+In correctional and detention facilities, preventing spillover from the community to facility staff and subsequently into resident populations remains one of many challenges to limit SARS-CoV-2 transmission (12).
+Having a robust and responsive testing and isolation strategy remains essential to a facility’s success in preventing transmission.
+As of August 19, 2021 the Centers for Disease Control and Prevention’s (CDC) Interim Public Health Recommendations for Fully Vaccinated People recommends that, fully vaccinated people who have come into close contact with someone with suspected or confirmed COVID-19 be tested 3-5 days after exposure and wear a mask in public indoor settings for 14 days, or until they receive a negative test result(13).
+Due to the high risk of SARS-CoV-2 transmission in congregate settings (6), questions remain as to whether staff should continue to be tested routinely, regardless of vaccination status, with reports of infections in vaccinated persons in large public gatherings (14), as well as in congregate settings such as health care (15), and correctional (16) facilities.

 At this time, the CDC Interim Guidance for SARS-CoV-2 Testing in Correctional and Detention Facilities (13) does not specify when staff should be tested during the work week to minimize the spread of SARS-CoV-2 via rapid identification and isolation of new staff cases.
-The timing of systematic testing in relation to work schedules and variable infectiousness profiles could have profound importance for designing optimal systematic testing strategies.
+The timing of systematic testing in relation to work schedules and variable infectiousness profiles could have profound importance for designing optimal systematic testing strategies and for informing downstream activities to prevent transmission, such as rapid identification and isolation of positive staff cases.
 Testing early in the work week may miss recently acquired infections and lead to staff working around the time of their peak infectiousness.
 However, testing later in the work week risks missing infectious individuals who are then allowed to work several days prior to being tested and isolated.

-Here we examine the relationship between work schedules, testing schedules, and within-facility transmission.
-We first present an analytic framework to estimate the effect of variable testing frequencies and turnaround time between test administration and isolation on SARS-CoV-2 transmission.
-We then develop an individual-based model which incorporates work and testing schedules influenced by those observed in operations records collected by the California Department of Corrections and Rehabilitation (CDCR) to simulate how community acquisition of SARS-CoV-2 by staff impacts subsequent transmission in a congregate setting.
-We use the model to explore the impact of aligning testing schedules with work schedules across testing frequency, background community infection rate, and within-facility transmission rate.
+This study examines the relationship between work schedules, testing schedules, and within-facility transmission.
+An analytic framework to estimate the effect of variable testing frequencies and turnaround time between test administration and isolation on SARS-CoV-2 transmission is presented.
+In addition, an individual-based model which incorporates work and testing schedules influenced by those observed in operations records collected by the California Department of Corrections and Rehabilitation (CDCR) is used to simulate community acquisition of SARS-CoV-2 by staff and subsequent transmission in a congregate setting.
+Simulations exploring the impact of aligning testing schedules with work schedules are conducted across testing frequency, background community infection rate, and within-facility transmission rate.

 METHODS (1262 words)